 You should see something like this:

 Choose the 5th option, update system software.
-Next choose update via PC (The CMA should be opened).
+Next choose update via PC (CMA at your PC should be opened and your Vita should be connected via USB).

-Now it will "prepare" a very long time, depends on your internet connection and your download speed.
+Now it will "prepare" for a very long time, depending on your internet connection and your download speed.

 It will download all the 3 image files and will prepare them for your PS Vita device for a full update.
 This full update will install every 3 images at the PS Vita, for having a fully fresh new firmware at your Device, your settings and files wont be touched, dont worry.

-After this full update, the Vita should have the wished firmware installed and you should be able to use the new firmware.
+After this full update, the Vita should have the target firmware installed and you should be able to use the new firmware.

 If its still not working, feel free to contact me via PM, PSPKing, Twitter or Email (http://www.twitter.com/The_Zett | http://www.pspking.de | firstname.lastname@example.org | PM or Twitter recommended).